lamps-lab/Visual-Descriptor/README.md

 Visual Descriptor Extraction
 ======
 In this directoty we provide two datasets.
-The first one Ground Truth corpus is a small one used for NLP purposes and the second one patent figure dataset is used for CV purposes.
+The first one Ground Truth Corpus is a small one used for NLP purposes and the second one Patent Figure Dataset is used for CV purposes.

 # Ground Truth corpus